JeongMinIsBest/UMC_8TH/README.md

-# UMC_8TH
+# University MakeUs Challenge 8TH ?

-University MakeUs Challenge 🌐
+University MakeUs Challenge (UMC) is an IT union club for univeristy students.